jstefanski/jstefanski/README.md

-## **Oh!
-Hello There!** 👨‍💻
+<h1 align="center"> 👋🏼 </h1>

+<h2 align="center"> 🧑🏼‍💻 Whoami</h2>
-Hello, ✋ I'm Rafael Jasinski Stefanski!
+Hello, ✋🏼 I'm Rafael Jasinski Stefanski!

-I'm a big fan of new technologies, and always looking for new knowledge. 🖖
+I'm a big fan of new technologies, and always looking for new knowledge. 🖖🏼

 ### **Facts about me:**
 - Coffee Lover ☕